-People ask all the time if it’s safe for them to walk on their RV roof to do maintenance or otherwise, and the truth is there is no clearcut answer.
-Whether or not you can walk on your RV roof depends on the make and model of your vehicle, and the type of support the roof offers for one or more persons.
+People ask all the time if it’s safe for them to walk on their RV roof, and the truth is, there’s no clear-cut answer.
+Whether or not you can walk on your RV roof depends on the make and model of your vehicle, as well as the type of support the roof offers for one or more persons.

-Oftentimes there may be something wrong with your roof vent or AC unit, and it’s necessary to get up on the RV roof to diagnose the problem, so it’s important to know whether you can walk safely on the RV roof or if you’ll need a ladder.
-In this lesson, we teach you when it’s okay to walk on your roof and talk about some of the ways you can do so safely and without doing any damage to the components on your RV roof or the roof itself.
+Sometimes, there may be something wrong with your roof vent or A/C unit, and it’s necessary to get up on the RV roof to diagnose the problem.
+In situations like this, it’s important to know whether you can walk safely on the RV roof or if you’ll need a ladder.
+In this lesson, we teach you when it’s okay to walk on your roof and talk about some of the ways you can do so safely without doing any damage to the components on your RV roof or the roof itself.

 Tips for walking on an RV roof